JacksonTian/bagpipe/README.md

 - Listen to the `full` event, adding your business performance assessment.
 - Current asynchronous method has not supported context yet.
 Ensure that there is no `this` reference in asynchronous method.
 If there is `this` reference in asynchronous method, please use `bind` pass into correct context.
 - Asynchronous invoke should process method to deal with timeout, it should ensure the invoke will return in a certain time no matter whether the business has been finished or not.
+- Ensure that the callback function be called no matter what happens.
+If you cann't ensure this, you'd better set the timeout option, otherwise subsequent asynchronous methods may be blocked.
 ## Real case
 When you want to traverse file directories, asynchrony can ensure `full` use of IO.
 You can invoke thousands of file reading easily.
 But, system file descriptors are limited.
 If disobedient, read this article again when occurring errors as follows.